Once upon a last quarter, a marketer walked into the woods.

 Position still matters.
 Anyone who has ever sat at a long dinner table knows that the person in seat one is part of the conversation, and the person in seat nine is waiting to be asked where they are from.
 In an AI response, the brand mentioned first shapes the reader’s decision.
 A brand named last, after three competitors, is technically visible and functionally background music.

-Together, these six metrics produce a dashboard that shows how strongly your brand is showing up and how much of an impact it is making while it is there.
+Together, these nine metrics produce a dashboard that shows how strongly your brand is showing up and how much of an impact it is making while it is there.

 The part where Goldilocks actually solves the problem.

-Looking at AI Mention Share alone is like checking one stat of a basketball game and deciding who won.
-Gist GEO rolls all six baseline metrics into four Brand Health dimensions.
+Looking at Share of Voice alone is like checking one stat of a basketball game and deciding who won.
+Gist GEO rolls all nine baseline metrics into four brand health dimensions.
 Each is scored 0 to 100.
 Each is updated weekly.
 Together, they produce a composite picture of how the world sees your brand.

 Awareness and Sentiment

 Awareness measures whether people and AI systems know your brand exists.
-It is determined by AI Mention Share from GEO data and Source of Authority mentions from Gist Signals.
+It is determined by Share of Voice from GEO data and Source of Authority mentions from Gist Signals.

 Sentiment measures how people feel about the brand.
 It is determined from review sites, social listening, and AI response tone analysis.
 Yes, AI has a tone.
 Yes, it can be measured.
 No, you probably do not want to see the raw data before coffee.